 The Legislative Counsel Bureau is responsible for making legislative information available to the public via the Internet.
 These services are used widely by DOF budget staff.
 Some of the more commonly used:

 California Law consists of 29 codes, covering various subject areas, the State Constitution and Statutes.
 The Information presented reflects laws currently in effect.
 You can display the Table of Contents for a code, select a code and then click on Search to find a particular section of that code so that you can view, print or copy and paste.
-You can You can also search by keywords.
+You can also search by keywords.

 Both of these links provide information on legislation back to the 1993-94 Legislative Session, including the capability to select/search by bill number or keyword(s) and subscribe/unsubscribe to the bill.
 Bill Information is more concise.
 It allows you to print PDF (printed copies look just like a regularly printed version of the bill, with line numbers, etc.) or HTML versions of a bill, and view a list of bills you have subscribed to; and provides a link to an Index which lists all bills introduced in the Assembly and Senate.
 Legislation is more comprehensive.
 It provides the subject (topic), an excerpt of the bill and words that allow you to search for bills similar to the one you selected/searched; allows you to select/search for a bill at the various stages (e.g., chaptered or enrolled); and links to several other legislation related sites.